lukebellis/Shell2WebP/README.md

 **Shell2WebP**

 Shell2WebP is a simple Bash script for converting images in the current directory to the WebP format and optionally deleting the originals.
-It's perfect for web developers and photographers looking to optimise their image sizes for faster loading times on websites.

 **Prerequisites**